vkoves/vkoves.github.io/_posts/2022-06-04-stop-climate-change-by-ditching-natural-gas.md

 1. From math class we know one trillion is 1,000,000,000,000 or more simply 10<sup>12</sup>, while one thousand is 1,000 or 10<sup>3</sup>.

-1. That means by dividing our previous 0.0551 tons CO<sub>2</sub> per thousands of cubic feet number by 10<sup>3</sup> we get that a single cubic foot of natural gas emits 0.0000551 metric tons of CO<sub>2</sub>.
+1. By dividing our previous 0.0551 tons CO<sub>2</sub> per thousand cubic feet number by 10<sup>3</sup>, we get that a single cubic foot of natural gas emits 0.0000551 metric tons of CO<sub>2</sub>.

-That means to get our total CO<sub>2</sub> emissions from residential natural gas use we need to take 4.65 trillion cubic feet and multiply by 0.0000551 metric tons CO<sub>2</sub> per cubic foot.
+To get our total CO<sub>2</sub> emissions from residential natural gas use, we need to take 4.65 trillion cubic feet and multiply by 0.0000551 metric tons CO<sub>2</sub> per cubic foot.

 Or written out: